zowe/docs-site/docs/user-guide/configure-instance-directory.md

 - `ZOWE_ZLUX_TELNET_PORT`: The Zowe desktop contains an application *3270 Terminal* which opens a 3270 emulator inside the Zowe desktop web page.
 This port is the number used by the z/OS telnet service and defaults to 23.
 The USS command `netstat -b | grep TN3270` can be used to display the telnet port used on a z/OS system.
 - `ZOWE_ZLUX_SECURITY_TYPE`: The *3270 Terminal* application needs to know whether the telnet service is using `tls` or `telnet` for security.
 The default value is blank for `telnet`.

-### Gateway configuration
+### API Mediation Layer configuration

+The following parameters can be set to customize the configuration of all API Mediation Layer components:

+- `APIML_DEBUG_MODE_ENABLED` : When this parameter is set to `true`, detailed logging of activity by the API mediation layer occurs.
+This can be useful to diagnose unexpected behavior of the API gateway, API discovery, or API catalog services.
+Default value is `false`.

+The following parameters can be set to customize the configuration of the Discovery:

+- `ZWE_DISCOVERY_SERVICES_LIST`: A comma-separated list of the endpoints for each Discovery Service instance.
+The default value is `https://${ZOWE_EXPLORER_HOST}:${DISCOVERY_PORT}/eureka/`.

 The following parameters can be set to customize the configuration of the Gateway:

 - `APIML_ALLOW_ENCODED_SLASHES`: When this parameter is set to `true`, the Gateway allows encoded characters to be part of URL requests redirected through the Gateway.
 - `APIML_CORS_ENABLED`: When this parameter is set to `true`, CORS are enabled in the API Gateway for Gateway routes `api/v1/gateway/**`.
-- `APIML_PREFER_IP_ADDRESS`: Set this parameter to `true`  to advertise a service IP address instead of its hostname.
+- `APIML_PREFER_IP_ADDRESS`: Set this parameter to `true`  to advertise a service IP address instead of its hostname. **Note**, this configuration is deprecated.
+Zowe start script will ignore this value and always set it to `false`.
-- `APIML_GATEWAY_TIMEOUT_MILLIS`: Spcifies the timeout for connection to the services in milliseconds.
+- `APIML_GATEWAY_TIMEOUT_MILLIS`: Specifies the timeout for connection to the services in milliseconds.
 - `APIML_SECURITY_X509_ENABLED`: Set this parameter to `true`, to enable the client certificate authentication functionality through ZSS.
 - `APIML_SECURITY_ZOSMF_APPLID`: The z/OSMF APPLID used for PassTicket.
 - `APIML_SECURITY_AUTH_PROVIDER`: The authentication provider used by the API Gateway.
 By default, the API Gateway uses z/OSMF as an authentication provider.
 It is possible to switch to SAF as the authentication provider instead of z/OSMF.

-- `APIML_DEBUG_MODE_ENABLED` : When this parameter is set to `true`, detailed logging of activity by the API mediation layer occurs.
-This can be useful to diagnose unexpected behavior of the API gateway, API discovery, or API catalog services.
-Default value is `false`.
+The following values are used to customize the configuration of Caching Service.

+- `ZWE_CACHING_SERVICE_PORT=7555`: The port the Caching Service will use.
+- `ZWE_CACHING_SERVICE_PERSISTENT=`: This field sets the storage type used to persist data in the Caching Service.
+Valid options are `REDIS` or `VSAM`. `REDIS` is currently only supported as an off-Z storage solution. `VSAM` is only supported on Z.
+- `ZWE_CACHING_SERVICE_VSAM_DATASET`: This field sets the `VSAM` dataset name to be used to store Caching Service data.
+This field is required if `ZWE_CACHING_SERVICE_PERSISTENT` is set to `VSAM`, otherwise this field is not needed.

 Refer to detailed section about [API Gateway configuration](api-mediation/api-gateway-configuration.md)